jmoy/pierce-arith/README.md

-Implementation of simple arithmetic expressions from Chapter 3 of Pierce's 'Types and Programming Languages'
+Implementation of simple arithmetic expressions from Chapter 3 of Pierce's 'Types and Programming Languages' in Haskell.

 The evaluator is a big-step evaluator in Pierce's terminology.

-The package provides an executable arith, which presents the user with a REPL at which arithmetic expressions can be typed.
+The package provides an executable `arith`, which presents the user with a REPL at which arithmetic expressions can be typed.
 The sytem prints out a parse tree and the value of the expression.